Powered by RND

 About ADHD-ish

-ADHD-ish is THE podcast for business owners with big ideas and busy brains, whether you have an “official” ADHD diagnosis, or not.
-We have expanded our focus so regardless of your gender or whether you identify as an entrepreneur, soloist, small business owner, creative, independent professional, freelancer, etc) if you are driven and distracted, color outside the lines and think outside the box, this podcast is for you.
-People with these traits are far more likely to start a business because we love novelty and autonomy.
-But, running a business can be lonely and exhausting.
+ADHD-ish is THE podcast for business owners who are driven and distracted, whether you have an “official” ADHD diagnosis or not.
+If you identify as an entrepreneur, small business owner, independent professional, or creative, and you color outside the lines and think outside the box, this podcast is for you.
+People with ADHD traits are far more likely to start a business because we love novelty and autonomy.
+But running a business can be lonely and exhausting.
 Having so many brilliant ideas means dozens of projects you’ve started and offers you’ve brainstormed, but few you’ve actually launched.
-Choosing what to say "yes" to and what to catch and release is even harder.
+Choosing what to say "yes" to and what to "catch and release" is even harder.
 This is exactly why I created ADHD-ish.
 Each episode offers practical strategies, personal stories, and expert insights to help you harness your active mind and turn potential distractions into business success.
-From productivity tools to mindset shifts, you’ll learn how to do business your way by embracing your neurodivergent edge and turning passion and purpose into profit.
-If you're new here, I’m your host, Diann Wingert, a psychotherapist-turned-business coach and ADHD-ish serial business owner, who struggled for years with cookie-cutter advice meant for “normies” and superficial ADHD hacks that didn’t go the distance.
-In ADHD-ish, I’m sharing the best of what I’ve learned from running my own businesses and working with clients who are like-minded and like-brained.
+From productivity tools to mindset shifts, you’ll learn how to do business your way by embracing your neurodivergent edge and turning your passion and purpose into profit.
+If we haven't met, I'm your host, Diann Wingert, a psychotherapist-turned-business coach and serial business owner, who struggled for years with cookie-cutter advice meant for “normies” and superficial ADHD hacks that didn’t go the distance.
+In ADHD-ish, I’m sharing the best of what I’ve learned from running my businesses and working with coaching clients who are like-minded and like-brained.
 Note: ADHD-ish does have an explicit rating, not because of an abundance of “F-bombs” but because I embrace creative self-expression for my guests and myself.
 So, grab those headphones if you have littles around, and don’t forget to hit Follow/Subscribe so you don’t miss a single episode.
-Oh, and if you love the show, reviews are appreciated and so is sharing ADHD-ish with others!

 Podcast website

-Listen to ADHD-ish, Hot Money: Agent of Chaos and many other podcasts from around the world with the radio.net app
+Listen to ADHD-ish, The Prof G Pod with Scott Galloway and many other podcasts from around the world with the radio.net app

 Get the free radio.net app